onierstrasz/onierstrasz.github.io/_pages/about.md

 [Moldable Development Patterns](/publication/2024-07-03-Nier24a-MoldableDevelopmentPatterns) are a collection of mutually supporting patterns that explain how moldable development works in practice.
 The [arXiv preprint](https://arxiv.org/abs/2409.18811) is now available.

+[Moldable Exceptions](/publication/2024-10-23-Chis24a-MoldableExceptions) are a lightweight mechanism to adapt a debugger‘s interface based on contextual information provided by a raised exception.
+In addition to the [ACM publication](https://dl.acm.org/doi/10.1145/3689492.3690044), there is an [arXiv preprint](https://arxiv.org/abs/2409.00465) available.

 Read a blog post about [Example-Driven Development](/posts/2024-04-25-EDD), a variant of TDD in which you drive development by constructing test methods that return example objects.
+There is now also a followup paper on [Example-driven development: bridging tests and documentation](/publication/2024-10-21-Nier24b-Example-drivenDevelopment)

 ## Upcoming events